tylerdr/sprinter-website/src/pages/about/index.md

   a: >-
     As the technology evolves, so do we, but more importantly so does your business.
-  b: ' Sprinter recognizes that every business has their own unique set of hurdles and challenges, that’s why we mold the software around what you need at any given time.'
+  b: >-
+    With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
   c: >-
-    With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
+    Sprinter recognizes that every business has their own unique set of hurdles and challenges, that’s why we mold the software around what you need at any given time.
 ---